vc-assist/quick-start/README.md

 # Quick start

-> This repository is meant as a quick start for having a working development copy of VC Assist.
+> This repository makes it easy to get up and running with a local copy of VC Assist.

 > [!NOTE]
 > It is NOT recommended to try and make this a starting point for your *understanding* of the VC Assist codebase, instead take your time going through an individual repo, running/testing it individually, and then come back to this repository.